 Ensure that someone is assigned to and takes minutes during all official EC meetings

 Report decisions, policy, and action items in formal minutes published publicly (when applicable)

 Assist the Executive Director in preparing financial reports for both the Executive Council and community at large

 Assist the Executive Director in preparing the annual budget and presenting the budget to the Executive Council for approval

 Answer Executive Council Members’ questions about the budget and finances

 Election of Officers¶

 All officers must be members of the Executive Council.
 Officers will be selected via majority voting of the Executive Council at the first regular meeting of the Executive Council’s term.

 If an officer steps down, is removed from the Executive Council, or is otherwise unable to meet their obligations as determined by the Chair and/or Vice Chair, a new officer will be elected from the remaining Executive Council Members.

 The Executive Director acts as the Chief Executive Officer of The Carpentries in accordance with its vision and mission as overseen by the Executive Council.
 The Executive Director provides oversight and overall management, planning, vision and leadership for all aspects of The Carpentries including programs, finances, resource development, human resources, member services, communications, and Executive Council development.
-The Executive Director assumes a leadership role in partnering with collaborating organizations, businesses, universities, foundations, government agencies, other nonprofits and supporters.
-The Executive Director works with the Executive Council to establish vision, policies, strategic focus, priorities, and general scope of programs The Carpentries will deliver, and communicates on progress towards these goals via an annual report.
+The Executive Director assumes a leadership role in partnering with collaborating organisations, businesses, universities, foundations, government agencies, other nonprofits and supporters.
+The Executive Director works with the Executive Council to establish vision, policies, strategic focus, priorities, and general scope of programs.
+The Carpentries will deliver, and communicates on progress towards these goals via an annual report.